IridiumIO/FunctionalConverters/README.md

 ## Helper Method
 Notice in all the above examples, you have to include the `object parameter` in the function signature.
-FunctionalConverters provides a helper `CreateConverter` method that can abstract some of this away and make it even simpler to define your converters.
+FunctionalConverters provides helper `CreateConverter` and `CreateMultiConverter` methods that can abstract some of this away and make it even simpler to define your converters.

 ```csharp
 //Not using the helper method